PublicaMundi/labs.geodata.gov.gr/deploy/prod/README.md

 ## Playbooks

-### Play: prepare-admin.yml
+### Play: prepare-admin-workspace.yml

-This play is responsible to prepare an administration node that will subsequently control the PublicaMundi deployment (for initial setup, updates etc.).
-After installing some minimal requirements, it will checkout this same repository.
+This play is controlled from *outside* of the target deployment, and is responsible to prepare an admin node (i.e. an Ansible control) that will subsequently control all the aspects of PublicaMundi deployment (for initial setup, updates etc.).

+After installing some minimal requirements, it will:
+  * Setup a system-wide Python virtual environment
+  * Setup a workspace
+  * Checkout this repository into workspace

+If all the above are satisfied, this play can be omitted.

+### Play: prepare-admin-network.yml

+This play is also controlled from *outside* of the target deployment, and is responsible to configure/setup the network infrastructure (on the admin node) needed for building an internal (site-local) network.
+Basically, it will:

+ * Disable Debian's network-manager
+ * Configure internal network (10.0.3.0/24)
+ * Configure public interfaces (IPv6, IPv4)
+ * Generate /etc/hosts (site-local aliases for hosts)
+ * Setup SSH port forwardings from admin to internal hosts
+ * Setup firewall

+If all the above are satisfied (e.g. networks are already setup manually be the administrator), this play can be omitted.

 ### Play: setup-network.yml

-This play is intended to be applied before main deployment of applications (play.yml).
-It has the following objectives:
+This play is controlled from the admin node (so, from *inside* of the target deployment), and is responsible for setting-up the internal network.
+For each host, it will:

  * Disable Debian's network-manager
- * Configure internal network (10.0.3.x)
+ * Configure internal network (10.0.3.0/24)
  * Configure public interfaces (IPv6, IPv4 if exists)
- * Setup SSH port forwardings from admin to internal hosts
- * Setup firewalls
- * Provide site-local aliases for hosts
+ * Generate /etc/hosts (site-local aliases for hosts)
+ * Setup firewall

 If all the above are satisfied (e.g. networks are already setup manually be the administrator), this play can be omitted.

-### Play: play.yml
+### Play: deploy.yml

-This is the basic play responsible to setup the `geodata.gov.gr` PublicaMundi deployment.
+This play is controlled from the admin node, and is responsible to setup the `geodata.gov.gr` PublicaMundi deployment.

 #### Required files